Wafaa Hasan

 Ph.D., English and Cultural Studies

-Wafaa’s dissertation, “Orientalist Feminism: Eastward Pedagogies in Israeli-Palestinian Feminist Dialogues” was nominated for the Governor General’s Academic Medal and the Canadian Association for Graduate Students’/University of Microfilms International’s CAGS/UMI Distinguished Dissertation Award at McMaster University.
+Dr. Hasan’s dissertation, “Orientalist Feminism: Eastward Pedagogies” was nominated for the Governor General’s Academic Medal and the Canadian Association for Graduate Students’/University of Microfilms International’s CAGS/UMI Distinguished Dissertation Award at McMaster University.
 She is regularly sought out to speak about this research for international/local keynotes and featured presentations.

 “Dr. Hasan carries such a tremendous amount of passion for what she lectures about, and it is extremely evident through her detailed notes, the relevant and interesting readings, guest speakers and even through her own experiences.
 She has created a classroom environment that I have never had during my 4 years as a sociology student.”